samanthalrobbins/StateFarm-Sentiment/README.md

 It runs the data_full.csv which is all the mined Twitter data for 2019.

 File base_data.csv is the new removed dataset.

+Note: This module requies langdetect to filter out tweets that are not in English.

+  '$ pip install langdetect'